Links on Android Authority may earn us a commission. Learn more.

 Eternal Sunshine of the Spotless Mind (2004)

 Eternal Sunshine of the Spotless Mind is perhaps the best contender among movies like Severance.
 After a hard breakup with her boyfriend Joel, Clementine undergoes a procedure to have all memories of their union erased.
 When Joel finds out, he does the same, but as the process begins, he tries to hold onto a few key memories.
 Those threaten the outcome of the procedure, as he starts to want Clementine back in this surreal romantic drama that’s certainly worth a look after Severance.
+You can watch it now on Peacock, NBCUniversal’s streaming service.

 Total Recall (1990)